echebbi/echebbi/README.md

 I'm Emmanuel, I build software with a strong focus on maintainability and developer experience.

 I’m particularly interested in building tools that improve collaboration and knowledge sharing in complex technical environments.
-My most recent large project was a collaboration platform for complex systems engineers; it was aimed at bringing practices like DevOps and CI/CD into systems engineering workflows.
+My most recent large project was a collaboration platform for engineering; it was aimed at bringing practices like DevOps and CI/CD into systems engineering workflows.

-My professional background spans several years of industrial experience, academic work at Inria's [DiverSE team](https://www.diverse-team.fr) and entrepreneurship.
+My professional background spans 10 years of industrial experience, academic work at Inria's [DiverSE team](https://www.diverse-team.fr) and entrepreneurship.

 <div align="center">